- Briefing Room

 Washington, DC 20590

-Since March 15, 2016, Mr. Waidelich has been FHWA’s Executive Director, a role in which he manages the daily operations of the agency and its personnel, and advises the Administrator, Deputy Administrator and senior officials throughout the U.S. Department of Transportation on the agency’s programs and priorities.
+On October 22, 2018, Mr. Thomas (Tom) Everett was named Executive Director for the Federal Highway Administration (FHWA), a role in which he manages the daily operations of the agency and its personnel, and advises the Administrator, Deputy Administrator and senior officials throughout the U.S. Department of Transportation on the agency's programs and priorities.